dlang/DIPs/DIPs/DIP1NNN-DK.md

 }
 ```

-When the element type of an empty array is a bottom type (referred to as `noreturn`), an empty array literal `[]` can be seen as an array literal that is guarateed to be empty, therefor being implicitly convertible to an array of any type.
+When the element type of an empty array is a bottom type (referred to as `noreturn`), an empty array literal `[]` can be seen as an array literal that is guarateed to be empty, therefore being implicitly convertible to an array of any type.
 When opAssign is instantiated with `noreturn[]` instead of `void[]`, the function `map` will return a struct that looks something like this:

 ```D